Are You in Denial About the Robo Threat?

 Younger clients want more transparency about what they’re getting and paying for and they want some degree of on-demand, channel-agnostic access to their financial information, she says.
 And there are increasing signs — most recently from U.K. market researcher Investment Trends — that older investors aren’t far behind their children and grandchildren in terms of expectations and new-tech adoption.

-Add to these inflections the possibly of a sharp stock-market downturn — there hasn’t been one in over eight years — and you have the elements of an industry-shattering “catastrophe,” according to Barletta.
+Add to these inflections the possibility of a sharp stock-market downturn — there hasn’t been one in over eight years — and you have the elements of an industry-shattering “catastrophe,” according to Barletta.

 “Any one of these factors can break a market,” says Barletta.
 “Three at once is a perfect storm.”